Raspberry Pi 4 boot EEPROM

 rpi-eeprom package, which installs a service that runs at boot-time to check for critical updates.

-sudo apt update sudo apt upgrade sudo apt install rpi-eeprom
+sudo apt update sudo apt full-upgrade sudo apt install rpi-eeprom

 If you wish to control when the updates are applied you can disable the systemd service from running automatically and run